 Healthcare science staff often work at the forefront of research and innovation, so that patients are continually receiving the very best healthcare.
 For example, in cardiac science, healthcare science staff are developing non-invasive techniques for various cardiac procedures.

-There are currently three entry points into this area of work.
+There are four entry points into this area of work.

 To work in cardiac science you will need effective communication and team working skills and have good interpersonal skills as this is a patient facing role at all levels.